lingMori/Hayase-Yuuka-Bed/README.md

 ## Introduction
-Hayase Yuuka Bed is a stylish and versatile image hosting service that allows you to effortlessly upload, manage, and share your images.
+Hayase Yuuka Bed is a stylish and versatile image hosting service that allows you to effortlessly craw, manage, and share your images from pixiv.
 This README will guide you through the setup and usage of Hayase Yuuka Bed.

 ## Features
-- Easy image upload and management
+- Easy image craw and management
 - Beautiful image galleries and albums
 - Customizable image sharing options
 - Seamless integration with your projects